ericglau/demo-devex/README.md

 10. Make changes to the `src/main/webapp/index.html` (or any other webapp files).
 Changes are reflected on the home page http://localhost:9080/.

 <details>
     <summary>11.
 Create the src/test/java/it/io/openliberty/guides/health/HealthTest.java class as an integration test.
+Press Enter in the console.
 The tests are run and should pass. </summary>

 ```
 package it.io.openliberty.guides.health;